mattermost/mattermost-plugin-github/README.md

 # Mattermost GitHub Plugin

 A GitHub plugin for Mattermost.
-The plugin is currently in beta and does not yet suport GitHub Enterprise.
+The plugin is currently in beta.

 ## Features